 - Wood shingles and wood siding

-- Composite Board siding or approved similar
+- · Composite Board siding or approved similar

 - Natural Stone Veneer Rectilinear stone only (No river rock)

-- Stucco (as approved by the committee) \
+- Stucco (as approved by the Review Board)

-- Steel (as approved by the committee)
+- Steel (as approved by the Review Board)

 - Exposed aggregate concrete

-- · Board formed concrete
+- Board formed concrete

-Varied wall materials provide interest and distinction to wall planes

-Wall Appurtenances
+Stucco may only be used as an accent material.

+Homesteads

-Detail elements applied to the exterior wall such as wall decoration, shutters, bay windows and flower boxes can add visual interest to the building façade.
+Varied wall materials provide interest and distinction to wall planes Wall Appurtenances Detail elements applied to the exterior wall such as wall decoration, shutters, bay windows and flower boxes can add visual interest to the building façade.
 Care should be taken to not overstate or overly decorate.
-These elements should be functional and not simply replications of things seen elsewhere.

-- Wall Decoration Painted, relief or trimmed detail work is not recommended. - Window and Door Shutters They should appear operable and matched to size openings.
+These elements should be functional and not simply replications of things seen elsewhere. • Wall Decoration - Painted, relief or trimmed detail work is not recommended. • Window and Door Shutters - They should appear operable and matched to size openings.
 They may be made of wood or fiberglass that resembles wood.
 Their design should be simple and straightforward, with out undue decoration.
 Painted shutters are encouraged on single windows and fully glazed doors.
-Hardware shall be corrosion resistant in a compatible color.
-Styles may be louvered, raised or flat paneled or planked and awning shutters are permitted. - Bay Windows and Flower Boxes These should be designed in a simple and direct manner
+Hardware shall be corrosion-resistant in a compatible color.
+Styles may be louvered, raised or flat paneled or planked and awning shutters are permitted. • Bay Windows and Flower Boxes - These should be designed in a simple and direct manner